EdelCorbett/CREATE-DREAMS/README.md

   * Breif introduction to Business.
   * Informs visitors of the products the business has to offer.
   * Invites visitors to view gallery page.
+  * A Background Image of a bunch of pastel ballons is display behind the text which complements the color palette.

  ## Gallery Page